Great Color Combinations For

 Proportions For Room Paint Colors

-There are a few rules of thumb when you color a room:
+There's a useful rule of thumb when you color a room:

 The 60/30/10 rule - since the walls are usually the largest expanse of one single color, let's assume they (and maybe the floor) make up that 60%.
 This is the color that sets the scene.
 Which could mean a lot of things, for example: